hasali-coder/Finance-Bill-2025-Rejection-Portal/README.md

 ## 📜 Legal Disclaimer

 This platform is **non-partisan**, **open-source**, and built with love for **civic empowerment**.
 It does NOT store your data.
 We don’t want your M-Pesa either. 😂
+This site is part of civic participation protected by **Article 33 & 118(1)(b)** of the Constitution of Kenya.

 ---